Different Types of Bank Accounts Applicable to NRIs

 The NRI full form is Non-Resident Indian.
 It is a classification of Indian citizens based on their residential status.
 It is an essential classification for it governs the tax liability for their income.

-NRIs reside outside India for an extended period of time for employment, business, profession, or any other purpose.
+NRIs reside outside India for an extended period for employment, business, profession, or any other purpose.
 It is also applicable to Indian seafarers working as crew members on a ship and students who study abroad in foreign universities.
 The NRI status is provided to the individuals based on the number of days they reside outside India in the concerned financial year, regardless of their Indian citizenship.

 Having discussed the NRI full form, let us get started to understand the NRI definition and meaning.